Letter of Consent in Singapore: Eligibility and How to Apply

 What is the Duration for the Validity of the Letter of Consent and the Pre-Approved Letter of Consent?

-The LOC is valid for the duration indicated by the employer in the LOC application.
-However it becomes invalid upon expiry of the employee’s Dependant’s Pass, LTVP or LTVP+, whichever is earlier.
+The Letter of Consent is valid for the duration indicated by the employer in the Letter of Consent application or until the expiry of the employee’s LTVP or LTVP+, whichever occurs earlier.

-Accordingly, the LOC stops being valid in the following instances:
+Accordingly, the Letter of Consent stops being valid in the following instances:

-- Once the Dependant’s Pass, LTVP or LTVP+ is cancelled;
+- Once the LTVP or LTVP+ is cancelled;

-- Once the Dependant’s Pass, LTVP or LTVP+ expires; or
+- Once the LTVP or LTVP+ expires; or

-- If the foreign employee is no longer employed by the employer that applied for their LOC.
-In this instance, however, the employer still needs to cancel the LOC.
+- If the foreign employee is no longer employed by the employer that applied for their Letter of Consent.
+In this instance, however, the employer still needs to cancel the Letter of Consent.

-For PLOC holders, the duration of the PLOC will be the same as that of their LTVP/LTVP+.
-Hence similar to the above, once the LTVP/LTVP+ expires or is cancelled, the PLOC ceases to be valid.
+For Pre-Approved Letter of Consent holders, the duration of the Pre-Approved Letter of Consent will be the same as that of their LTVP/LTVP+.
+Hence similar to the above, once the LTVP/LTVP+ expires or is cancelled, the Pre-Approved Letter of Consent ceases to be valid.

 Is there a Minimum Salary Requirement to Obtain a Letter of Consent or a Pre-Approved Letter of Consent?